Skip to main content

 • Paths are absolute (/x/y.txt).
 Decide how to map them to your storage keys/rows.

-• Implement ls_info and glob_info efficiently (server-side listing where available, otherwise local filter).
+• Implement ls and glob efficiently (server-side filtering where available, otherwise local filter).

-• Return user-readable error strings for missing files or invalid regex patterns.
+• Return structured result types with an error field for missing files or invalid patterns (do not raise).

 S3-style outline: